Face-to-face Core Process Psychotherapy in Bristol

 Thank you for visiting Andrew Cooke Psychotherapy.

-I became interested in training in psychotherapy mainly through wanting to understand myself better, and thus to want to share this others who have found themselves in times as dark as I did; though my own therapy and studies I have experienced ways to challenge and reformat my own patterns and ways of thinking, which I believed were indelibly etched into my life since childhood.
+I became interested in training in psychotherapy mainly through wanting to understand myself better, and thus to want to share this with others who have found themselves in times as wayward as I did; though my own therapy and studies I have experienced ways to challenge and reformat my own patterns and ways of thinking, which I believed were indelibly etched into my life since childhood.
 I firmly hold confidence in talking therapy, where healing relationships of significant value can be formed.
 I myself can understand what difficulties and suffering life may conjure up for us, and that such obstacles may feel immovable at times.. yet there can always be ways to navigate these, and reclaim one’s noble path.

 I work to the Core Process model, which is a mindfulness-based approach.
 It has at its heart the idea that all of us are inherently healthy, and that the events of childhood, relationships and society may obstruct the process of finding freedom from suffering.